-Breakout board for ATtiny1634 w/6-pin serial header, Arduino compatibleDesigned by Azzy's Electronics, Ships from United States of America
+Breakout board for ATtiny1634 w/6-pin serial header, Arduino compatibleDesigned by Azzy's Electronics in United States of America

 Assembled Version here This is a simple development board for the Atmel ATtiny1634.
 It provides the familiar 6-pin FTDI header for connecting to serial and ISP header for programming via ISP, and i...Read More…